thoughtbot/bitters/CONTRIBUTING.md

     $ npm install
     ```

-    Then run the gulp build command:
+    Then run the Parcel build command:

     ```bash
-    $ gulp
+    $ npm run contrib
     ```

-    This will have gulp compile the stylesheets from `core/` and link them to a
+    This will have Parcel compile the stylesheets from `core/` and link them to a
     test page so you can preview your changes!

 1. Squash your commits into a single one (more on that